Denmark shines in 4-0 win at Austria in World Cup qualifying | Taiwan News | 2021/04/01

 Europe’s top-scoring team has netted 14 goals so far — and none by playmaker Christian Eriksen — without allowing an opponent to score against goalkeeper Kasper Schmeichel.

+“(Schmeichel) didn’t have a single (save) here or in Israel," Denmark coach Kasper Hjulmand told broadcaster Kanal 5.
+"That’s convincing.
+That’s strong.”

-Denmark is already four points clear with solid away wins against two teams, Israel and Austria, who started last week with realistic hopes of contending.
+Denmark is already four points clear, routing Moldova 8-0 between solid away wins against two teams, Israel and Austria, who started last week with realistic hopes of contending.
 The group runner-up enters a playoff round next year.

 Denmark's next opponent in Copenhagen on Sept.
 1 is Scotland, which rose to second place in the standings after beating the Faeroe Islands, also by 4-0.